-Each member of the dental team has an important role to play in promoting and maintaining dental health.
-As well as looking after the nation’s teeth, gums and mouths, the dental team contributes to the wider care of patients.
+Dental care is an important part of healthcare.
+As well as looking after the nation’s mouths, the dental team contributes to the wider care of patients.

-Through the skills of everyone in the team, and with advances in dentistry, there has been a cut in the number of fillings needed and more of us are looking after our teeth better.
-What’s more, the skills of the dental team, coupled with advances in dentistry, mean that a visit to the dentist is seen as a positive way to support health and well-being.
+In recent years, oral health has improved as more of us are looking after our teeth better.
+The skills of the dental team, coupled with advances in dentistry, mean that a visit to the dentist is seen as a positive way to support health and well-being.
 There are still high levels of oral diseases to address, as well as maintaining and improving oral and general health.

 As well as dentists, the dental team includes the following dental care professionals: